 BIO

-Emma Kaye is Ceramic Artist and Educator currently based in the Northeastern United States.
-She holds a BFA in Art History from Pratt Institute and is currently pursuing an MFA in Ceramic Art at the New York State College of Ceramics at Alfred University.
+Emma Kaye (b:1992 New York, NY) is Ceramic Artist and Educator currently based in the Northeastern United States.
+She holds a BFA in Art History from Pratt Institute and an MFA in Ceramic Art at the New York State College of Ceramics at Alfred University.
 Emma has completed Post Baccalaureate studies in Ceramics at Syracuse University and has been a sponsored participant at at Penland and Arrowmont Schools of Craft.
 In 2019, Emma was the recipient of Ceramic Monthly's Emerging Artist Award.
 Emma has taught and ran ceramics classes and workshops for adults and children through non-profits, public schools, and community spaces.
+She exhibits her work nationally and is currently represented by the Plinth Gallery in Denver, Colorado.

 STATEMENT